modir/laminas-book/docs/doctrine_intro.md

 And on top of all that there is the `ORM` component providing API for working with data in object-oriented way. `DoctrineModule` and `DoctrineORMModule` components are designed for integration with Laminas Framework.

+!!! note
-> Doctrine ORM component uses the so called [Data Mapper](http://en.wikipedia.org/wiki/Data_mapper_pattern) pattern.
+    Doctrine ORM component uses the so called [Data Mapper](http://en.wikipedia.org/wiki/Data_mapper_pattern) pattern.
 This pattern tells that a database table can be represented as a PHP entity class.
 The database in this pattern is considered as some kind of repository (storage of entities).
 When you retrieve an entity from the repository, an SQL query is performed internally, and an instance of the PHP entity class is constructed and its properties are filled with data.

 By analogy with Laminas components, Doctrine component names consist of two parts: the vendor name ("Doctrine") and the component name (e.g. "Common").
 Below, you can find the list of